aryn-ai/sycamore/docs/source/welcome_to_sycamore/get_started.md

 3. Use the demo query UI for conversational search.
 Using your internet browser, visit: `http://localhost:3000`.
 You can interact with the demo query UI while data is being added to the index, but the data won't all be available until the job is done.
 How to use the UI:

 * Create a new conversation.
-Enter the name for your conversation in the text box in the left "Conversations" panel, and hit enter or click the "Add convo" icon on the right of the text box.
+Enter the name for your conversation in the text box in the left "Conversations" panel, and hit enter or click the "Add conversation" icon on the right of the text box.
 * Select your conversation, and then write a question into the text box in the middle panel.
 Hit enter.
 * Ask follow up questions.
 You'll see the actual results from the Sycamore's hybrid search for your question in the right panel, and the conversational search in the middle panel.